ajitgoel/hugo-blog-theme/content/post/terraform-deploying-a-multi-tiered-web-application-in-aws/index.md

 }
 variable "ssh_keypair" {
-  description = "SSH keypair to use for EC2 instance" default     = null #A type        = string
+  description = "SSH keypair to use for EC2 instance"
+  #set to null as it requires having a generated SSH keypair
+  default     = null #A
+  type        = string
 }